 A few worth pre-empting:

 "I need the API to customise the look."
 Not necessarily - the widget supports custom branding.
-Colours, fonts, logos, your own subdomain.
+Colours, fonts, logos, your own web address (for example, book.yourpark.com.au).
 If you genuinely need CSS-level control on every pixel, the API is justified, but most setups don't need that.

 "I need the API to sync with my accounting software."
 Almost certainly not.
-Because Camper BMS isn't in the payment flow, your guest revenue lands in your merchant account via your payment gateway - and your gateway might already have its own Xero or MYOB integration to handle the bookkeeping.
+Because Camper BMS isn't in the payment flow, your guest revenue lands in your own account via your payment provider - and your provider might already have its own Xero or MYOB integration to handle the bookkeeping.
 Camper BMS doesn't need to be in that loop.

 "I need the API because I have a custom flow."
 If your custom flow is "guests pick a site, pay, get a confirmation email", that's the widget - no API needed.
 Reach for the API when your flow genuinely lives outside that pattern.